AI-Empower/Empower/Measures.md

-# Quantitative Metrics for Evaluating Language Aspects
+# Prompt Architecture Success Measures
+Quantitative Metrics for Evaluating Language Aspects.
 Open source education on ways to convert qualitative aspects of language into quantitative metrics to measure prompt engineering success.

 Here's a list of techniques I've found so far: